 Deciding on a tooth bridge or implant is an important decision.
 The fact is, tooth replacement has come a long way in the past few decades, and results are impressive.
 For a patient, it’s important to understand the procedures before making a choice.
 Along with the dentist, it’s important to understand which treatment is best - tooth bridge or implant?
 For some, a tooth bridge is the ideal, based on the reason for replacement.
 For others, a dental implant would be preferred.
+Speak to your dentist in Vaughan to help you understand which option is best for you.

 Tooth bridge or implant - understanding a dental implant